samvera-labs/starter-react-component-npm/README.md

 ### Installing

-Clone or fork the repository:
+1. Clone or fork the repository:

 ```
 git clone git@github.com:samvera-labs/starter-react-component-npm.git
 ```

+2. Rename the cloned folder to your new project's title (ie. something other than `starter-react-component-npm`).
+Also update the `name` value in the `package.json` file.

-Remove boilerplate `/.git` folder:
+3. Remove boilerplate `/.git` folder.
+If you want to do so via command line, run:

 ```
-chmod -R +w .git
+chmod -R +w .git // needed to be able to delete the folder from command line
 rm -r .git
 ```

-Install dependencies (use Yarn or NPM...your choice but examples below use `yarn`)
+4. Install dependencies (use Yarn or NPM...your choice but examples below use `yarn`)

 ```
 # Yarn